nginx/njs-acme/README.md

 If the reference implementation does not meet your needs, then you can build your own flows using this project as a library of convenience functions.

 Look at `clientAutoMode` in [`src/index.ts`](./src/index.ts) to see how you can use the convenience functions to build a ACME client implementation.
+There are some additional methods in [`src/examples.ts`](./src/examples.ts) showing how to use the ACME account creation APIs or generating Certificate Signing Requests on demand.

 ## Project Structure